People

 Princeton University

 Emmett Willford, a former student whose senior thesis and junior research I supervised, used representational similarity analysis to study how self-representations and societal representations of binary gender categories (men, women) relate in gender-diverse adults.
 While self-representations in this group generally did not align with binary norms, individuals with higher alignment tended to have better mental health over time.
 Emmett’s findings suggest that misalignment with normative gender ideals correlates with worse mental health, even for those identifying outside the binary.
-Their research is in prep for publication.
+Their research is in prep for publication, and they are now pursuing graduate studies in anthropology at KU Leuven.

 Julia Cabri